-Generally, studies are reviewed within 3-5 weeks of submission.
+Generally, studies are reviewed within 4-6 weeks of submission.
 Studies that require full board review and approval are placed on the next available agenda.
-The IRB receives approximately 10 new studies each month that require full board review.
-The full board meets twice a month; the interval between submission and review depends on the timing of the submission relative to the next scheduled meeting.
-Letters are sent to the PI within one week of the IRB meeting.
+The IRB receives approximately 12 new studies each month that require full board review.
+The full board meets weekly; the interval between submission and review depends on the timing of the submission relative to the next scheduled meeting.
+Letters are usually sent to the PI within one week of the IRB meeting.

 NIH Grants: Submissions Requiring Just-In-Time Review